theguly/iris-doc-src/docs/source/python_client/modules.rst

 It relies exclusively on the API, which means output of the methods are the same as specified in the API reference.

+The source code of the project is available `here <https://github.com/dfir-iris/iris-client>`_.

 Versions
 --------
 The Python client version follows the API versions (until the patch level).
 Meaning for API v1.0.1, one need to install `dfir_iris_client-1.0.1`.